 Why Herbal Remedies?
 Science-Benefits and Mechanisms

-1. Proven Efficacy with Fewer Side Effects
+- Proven Efficacy with Fewer Side Effects

-Herbs like St. John’s Wort (Hypericum perforatum) and 5-HTP have demonstrated comparable efficacy to antidepressants in clinical trials.
+Herbs like St. John’s Wort (Hypericum perforatum) and 5-HTP have demonstrated comparable efficacy to antidepressants in clinical trials. - Multi-Target Action

-Unlike synthetic drugs that focus on serotonin reuptake, herbs like Ashwagandha (Withania somnifera) and Lavender (Lavandula angustifolia) modulate cortisol levels, reduce inflammation, and enhance neuroplasticity—addressing root causes like chronic stress.
+Unlike synthetic drugs that focus on serotonin reuptake, herbs like Ashwagandha (Withania somnifera) and Lavender (Lavandula angustifolia) modulate cortisol levels, reduce inflammation, and enhance neuroplasticity—addressing root causes like chronic stress. - Accessible and Sustainable

 Herbal supplements are widely available as teas, tinctures, or capsules.
 For example, Chamomile (Matricaria chamomilla) tea not only calms anxiety but also improves sleep quality, a critical factor in depression management.

-Herbal Ingredient for anti-depression
+Herbal Ingredients for Anti-depression

 5-HTP